tjson/tjson-spec/draft-tjson-spec.md

 ### base64url ("b64:")

+A base64url literal starts with the "b64:" tag, followed by a valid base64url string.
 The base64url format is described in [@!RFC4648].
 All base64url strings in TJSON MUST NOT include any padding with the '=' character.
 TJSON parsers MUST reject any documents containing padded base64url strings.

 The following is an example of a base64url string literal in TJSON: